-- 2.3.8 Despite the law and the government's formal support for LGBT rights, Albania remains a conservative society in which homophobic attitudes persist particularly in northern areas of the country.
-The have been incidents of LGBT people in Albania being subject to intolerance, discrimination, physical and psychological violence, job loss, evictions, threats and possible rejection from their families (see Societal treatment and attitudes).
-Transgender individuals especially transgender women are reported to be more vulnerable to violence due to their visibility and presentation (see Societal violence). - 2.3.9 In general the level of discrimination is not such that it will reach the level of being persecutory or otherwise inhuman or degrading treatment.
+- discrimination, physical and psychological violence, job loss, evictions, threats and possible rejection from their families (see Societal treatment and attitudes). - 2.3.7 Transgender individuals especially transgender women are reported to be more vulnerable to violence due to their visibility and presentation (see Societal violence). - 2.3.8 In general the level of discrimination is not such that it will reach the level of being persecutory or otherwise inhuman or degrading treatment.
 This was also the finding in the country guidance case of IM.
 Decision makers need to consider each case on its facts.
-The onus is on the person to demonstrate why they were at risk of persecution or serious harm. - 2.3.10 For further guidance on assessing risk, see the Asylum Instruction on Assessing Credibility and Refugee Status.
+The onus is on the person to demonstrate why they were at risk of persecution or serious harm. - 2.3.9 For further guidance on assessing risk, see the Asylum Instruction on Assessing Credibility and Refugee Status.